 During the development of corporate biodiversity conservation programmes, the Metals segment also conducted a preliminary risk assessment.
 The procedure for assessing risks to biodiversity and priority ecosystem services consists of the following stages:

 • Identification of impact factors

-- Assessment of physical risks (including potential risks) associated with impact factors - Assessment of transition risks (including potential risks) associated with impact factors - Overall assessment of corporate risks - Creation of a risk register that they were considered to be other than insignificant.
+• Assessment of physical risks (including potential risks) associated with impact factors that they were considered to be other than insignificant.
 The Company develops measures to manage such risks.